openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 1. should support public clients;
 1. shall provide a client secret that adheres to the requirements in Section 16.19 of [OIDC] if a symmetric key is used;
 1. shall authenticate the confidential client using one of the following methods:
-    1. Mutual TLS for OAuth client authentication as specified in Section 2 of [RFC8705], or
+    1. Mutual TLS for OAuth client authentication as specified in Section 2 of [RFC 8705], or
     2. `client_secret_jwt` or `private_key_jwt` as specified in Section 9 of [OIDC];
 1. shall require and use a key of size 2048 bits or larger for RSA algorithms;
 1. shall require and use a key of size 160 bits or larger for elliptic curve algorithms;
-1. shall require [RFC7636] with `S256` as the code challenge method;
+1. shall require [RFC 7636] with `S256` as the code challenge method;
 1. shall require redirect URIs to be pre-registered;
 1. shall require the `redirect_uri` in the authorization request;
 1. shall require the value of `redirect_uri` to exactly match one of the pre-registered redirect URIs;
 1. shall require user authentication to an appropriate level of assurance for the operations the client will be authorized to perform on behalf of the user;
 1. shall require explicit approval by the user to authorize the requested scope if it has not been previously authorized;
-1. shall reject an authorization code (Section 1.3.1 of [RFC6749]) if it has been previously used;
+1. shall reject an authorization code (Section 1.3.1 of [RFC 6749]) if it has been previously used;
-1. shall return token responses that conform to Section 4.1.4 of [RFC6749];
+1. shall return token responses that conform to Section 4.1.4 of [RFC 6749];
 1. shall return the list of granted scopes with the issued access token if the request was passed in the front channel and was not integrity protected;
-1. shall provide non-guessable access tokens, authorization codes, and refresh token (where applicable), with sufficient entropy such that the probability of an attacker guessing the generated token is computationally infeasible as per [RFC6749] Section 10.10;
+1. shall provide non-guessable access tokens, authorization codes, and refresh token (where applicable), with sufficient entropy such that the probability of an attacker guessing the generated token is computationally infeasible as per [RFC 6749] Section 10.10;
 1. should clearly identify the details of the grant to the user during authorization as in 16.18 of [OIDC];
 1. should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a client as in 16.18 of [OIDC];
-1. shall return an `invalid_client` error as defined in 5.2 of [RFC6749] when mis-matched client identifiers were provided through the client authentication methods that permits sending the client identifier in more than one way;
+1. shall return an `invalid_client` error as defined in 5.2 of [RFC 6749] when mis-matched client identifiers were provided through the client authentication methods that permits sending the client identifier in more than one way;
 1. shall require redirect URIs to use the https scheme;
 1. should issue access tokens with a lifetime of under 10 minutes unless the tokens are sender-constrained; and
-1. shall support [OIDD], may support [RFC8414] and shall not distribute discovery metadata (such as the authorization endpoint) by any other means.
+1. shall support [OIDD], may support [RFC 8414] and shall not distribute discovery metadata (such as the authorization endpoint) by any other means.
 1. shall require the `response_type` values `code` or `code id_token`

     **NOTE**: The use of refresh tokens instead of long-lived access tokens for both